Welcome to the Physical Therapy Program

 We’re excited that you’ll be joining us soon.
 There are some important steps to prepare for your time at MCPHS, detailed below.
 We will continue to post specific information on this page, so be sure to check back often.

 White coats and name tags will be ordered for each student by the department.
 White coat sizes should be based on blazers or jackets that you wear over other clothing.
+Students starting the program in fall 2023 should complete the white coat order form no later than July 20, 2023.

 If you have any questions, please contact Thomas Dang at email@example.com.